JitterSystems/ShadowNet/README.md

 leaving your machine and also to every single individual packets being sent.
 This adds a random delay to the timing of every packets.

-15. Session-based aliases:
+15. Session-based Aliases:

-Now for each session you are either assigned on of these aliases
+Now for each session you are either assigned one of these aliases

 Alias-Fixed - > For entire session you will be assigned a randomly picked sphinx-like fixed packet Alias-Random - > For entire session every single individual packets you send will be randomized